Symbol

 I have called a symbol that converts energy a ‘libido analogue.’
 By this I mean an idea that can give equivalent expression to the libido and canalize it into a form different from the original one.

-Jung frames the symbol in energic terms as a transformer of psychic libido, an analogue that redirects instinctual charge into cultural and spiritual forms distinct from the original biological discharge.
+Jung defines the symbol in energic terms as a transformer of psychic libido, rendering what might otherwise remain instinctual into cultural or spiritual forms.

 Jung, Carl Gustav, The Structure and Dynamics of the Psyche, 1960thesis